Yevgeny Zamyatin: We (1920) ,

 A reviewer in the Cienfuegos Press Anarchist Review in 1976 described Zamyatin as

-of the last thinking writers of any talent that Russia has produced.’
+thinking writers of any talent that Russia has produced."

 We, the most original of the anti-utopias, describes a walled-in total-control One State of rationality which stringently excludes the human factor.

 The central character, D-503, the inventor of the Integral, discovers some atavistic tendencies in himself, wavers towards rebellious elements, but finally

 undergoes the operation for removal of his fantasy centre, and watches unmoved as his rebel mistress is vaporised.
 However it is not certain that the wider

 Marie-Louise Berneri drew an optimistic conclusion from the book, in that it shows the weakness of totalitarianism, for